 According to the latest Cybersecurity Workforce Study from (ISC)2, the world’s largest nonprofit association dedicated to IT security, there is currently a massive global cybersecurity workforce shortage.
 To fill the current estimated global need for 4.07 million cybersecurity professionals would require a 145% increase in the number of cybersecurity professionals across all cybersecurity roles.

 In the United States alone, the present shortage is roughly 498,480.
 The current pool of qualified professionals is far short of the current need to protect government agencies.
 As well as fortune 500 companies, and small and mid-sized businesses.
-Cleveland-Marshall’s online Master of Legal Studies (MLS) program in Cybersecurity and Data Privacy aims to address this critical need.
+CSU College of Law’s online Master of Legal Studies (MLS) program in Cybersecurity and Data Privacy aims to address this critical need.
 They do this by providing a part-time program of online courses that takes less than two years to complete.

 The report finds high job satisfaction among cybersecurity professionals.
 Two-thirds (66%) of these professionals are reporting they are “very satisfied” or “somewhat satisfied” with their careers.
 The positions command substantial salaries, with the average salary in North America reaching $90,000.
 For professionals with security certification, the average salary is $93,000.